jamescostian/jamescostian.com/README.md

 ## Building

-First install [Node] and then make sure you have rollup (`npm i -g rollup`), and then run `rollup -m inline --format iife -o game.transpiled.js game.js` to build the JS file.
+First install [Node](https://nodejs.org/) version 6 or higher, and then make sure you have rollup (`npm i -g rollup`), and then run `rollup -m inline --format iife -o game.transpiled.js game.js` to build the JS file.

 ## Contributing